How to get them pooping?

 - Even if he has passed stool, the stool is dry and harder than normal and the baby finds it difficult to pass it.
 You may find your baby making disgruntled faces while passing stool.

 - Sometimes after days of "dry spell", you notice a watery stool and may confuse it with diarrhea.
-It is actually one of the symptoms of constipation, i.e., liquid stool seeps out of the blockage in the small intestines and end up in the diaper.
+It is actually one of the symptoms of constipation in newborns, i.e., liquid stool seeps out of the blockage in the small intestines and end up in the diaper.

 How can I treat newborn constipation?

-- If you have introduced bottle to her, make sure the formula milk is luke warm when you feed your baby.
+- If you have introduced bottle, make sure the formula milk is luke warm when you feed your baby.
 Breast-milk already has the perfect temperature.

 - Massage the tiny belly gently in circular motion, ideally with some warm baby oil (olive oil is recommended).

-- Brown sugar works great to relieve constipation.
-Even with a newborn baby, it is considered okay to dissolve some brown sugar in one ounce of water and give it to her using a dropper (just like we give Vitamin D drops or anti-colic drops).
+- Brown sugar works great to relieve newborn constipation (it even works for adults).
+Whether your baby is newborn or is few months old, dissolve some brown sugar in one ounce of water and give it to him/her through a dropper (just like we give Vitamin D drops or anti-colic drops).

 - Use a stool softener/ laxative, but ask your doctor first.
 For